ARCHER2-HPC/archer2-fortran-intro/section7.01/README.md

   int MPI_Send(const void * buf, int ount, MPI_Datatype dt, int dest, int tag,
                MPI_Comm comm);
 ```
-The data to be sent is indentified here using `void * buf`.
+The data to be sent is identified here using `void * buf`.
 A return code
 provides an error status.

 The lack of `void *` in Fortran means that the Fortran API, formally, has